 Expense Ratio: 0.35% per year, or $35 on a $10,000 investment.

-The Fidelity Income Conservative Bond Fund (MUTF:FCONX), which requires a minimum investment of $2,500, epitomizes “low-risk mutual fund,” particularly at a time when interest rates are rising.
-Short-term bond funds are among this year’s most popular fixed income funds due to the lower duration risk profile offered by short-dated bonds.
+The Fidelity Income Conservative Bond Fund (MUTF:FCONX) epitomizes “low-risk mutual fund,” particularly at a time when interest rates could rise.
+Short-term bond funds are among this year’s most popular fixed-income funds due to the lower duration risk profile offered by short-dated bonds.

-This low-risk mutual fund has a duration of just 0.13 years and a weighted average maturity of 0.73 years.
-Additionally, credit risk is benign with this Fidelity fund because its holdings are comprised primarily of sovereign debt.
-Over 52% of FCONX’s holdings are rated AA or A. About 34.6% of the fund’s holdings are issued by foreign issuers, but those are mainly large, highly rated developed markets.
+Credit risk is benign with this Fidelity fund because its holdings are comprised primarily of sovereign debt.
+Over 70% of FCONX’s holdings are rated AA or A.

 Vanguard Inflation-Protected Securities Fund (VIPSX)